Jane G. V. McGaughey

 Her research interests are in representations of Irish gender and sexuality in 18th and 19th century North America, post-Celtic Tiger migration to Canada and its historical parallels, the intersection of gender, violence, and imperialism for the Irish abroad, and histories of Irish women in Québec.

 Giselle Gonzalez Garcia obtained her BA in History at the University of Havana (2016) and her MA in History at Concordia University in 2020.
-She is currently a first year PhD student at Concordia University’s School of Irish Studies.
+She is currently a second year PhD student at Concordia University’s School of Irish Studies.
 She is a member of the Society for Irish Latin American Studies and of the Canadian Association of Irish Studies.
 Her main subject of scholarly interest is Irish migration to Cuba.

 She is the author of: “Irish presence in Guanabacoa during the 19th century” (2019), and “Dying in Havana: Microhistory of the Irish Immigrants Buried in the General Cemetery, 1859-1862” (2019).
 Her MA thesis entitled “Caught between Empires: Pre-Famine Irish Immigrants in Santiago de Cuba, 1665-1847” won The Edward Eastman McCullough M.A.
 History Award.

-Sadie Gilker is a recent MA graduate from the Individualized Program at Concordia University in Montreal, Quebec, Canada.
+Sadie Gilker is an MA graduate from the Individualized Program at Concordia University in Montreal, Quebec, Canada.
 Their interdisciplinary thesis, entitled “Belfast’s Sites of Conflict and Structural Violence: An Exploration of the Transformation of Public Spaces through Theatre and Performance,” deals with performances of violence in Belfast’s public spaces, blending urban planning, performance studies and history to complete this analysis.

 In 2020 they worked as a Research Assistant on the Gender, Migration and Madness project.
 Additionally, Sadie worked for the Institute for Urban Futures as the Assistant Programming Coordinator and Communications.
 In 2021, they published the article “Standing on Trial: Convictions, the Crumlin Road Courthouse and the Role of Urban Development in Historical Sites of Violence” in Dealing with the Legacy of Conflict in Northern Ireland through engagement and Dialogue, a Journal by Glencree with the Irish Centre for Human Rights at NUI Galway and Ulster University.